-TC Tolbert is a genderqueer, feminist poet and teacher committed to social justice.
-TC is Assistant Director of Casa Libre en la Solana, adjunct instructor at University of Arizona and Pima Community College, and wilderness instructor at Outward Bound.
-TC is the author of Gephyromania (Ahsahta Press 2014) and two chapbooks: spirare (Belladonna* 2012) and territories of folding (Kore Press 2011).
-S/he is co-editor, along with Tim Trace Peterson, of Troubling the Line: Trans and Genderqueer Poetry and Poetics (Nightboat Books 2013).
+TC Tolbert often identifies as a trans and genderqueer feminist, collaborator, dancer, and poet but really s/he’s just a human in love with humans doing human things.
+TC is Assistant Director of Casa Libre en la Solana, Core Faculty in OSU-Cascades Low Residency MFA, Adjunct Lecturer at University of Arizona, and wilderness instructor at Outward Bound.
+TC is the author of Gephyromania (Ahsahta Press 2014) and chapbooks: I:Not He:Not I (Pitymilk Press, 2014), Conditions/Conditioning (collaboration with Jen Hofer – New Lights Press, 2014), spirare (Belladonna* 2012), and territories of folding (Kore Press 2011).
+S/he is co-editor, along with Trace Peterson, of Troubling the Line: Trans and Genderqueer Poetry and Poetics (Nightboat Books 2013).
 TC recently curated a trans and queer issue of Evening Will Come for the Volta, and s/he is a regular curator for Trickhouse, an online cross-genre arts journal.
 S/he is the creator of Made for Flight, a youth empowerment project that utilizes creative writing and kite building to commemorate murdered transgender people and to dismantle homophobia and transphobia.
 Connect with him here.